usnistgov/FIPS201/_FIPS201/frontend.md

 - not obscure printed information; and
 - not impede access to machine-readable information.

 All security features SHOULD maintain their function for the life of the card.
-As a generally accepted security procedure, federal departments and agencies SHOULD periodically review the viability, effectiveness, and currency of employed tamper resistance and anticounterfeiting methods.
+As a generally accepted security procedure, federal departments and agencies SHOULD periodically review the viability, effectiveness, and currency of employed tamper resistance and anti-counterfeiting methods.

 ### 4.1.3 Physical Characteristics and Durability {#s-4-1-3}

-The following list describes the physical requirements for the PIV Card.
+This section describes the physical requirements for the PIV Card.

-- The PIV Card SHALL contain a contact and a contactless ICC interface.
+The PIV Card SHALL contain a contact and a contactless ICC interface.

-- The card body SHALL be white in accordance with color representation in [Section 4.1.5](frontend.md#s-4-1-5).
-Only a security feature, as described in [Section 4.1.2](frontend.md#s-4-1-2), may modify the perceived color slightly.
-Presence of a security feature SHALL NOT prevent the recognition of white as the principal card body color by a person with normal vision (corrected or uncorrected) at a working distance of 50&nbsp;cm to 200&nbsp;cm.
+The card body SHALL be white in accordance with color representation in [Section 4.1.5](frontend.md#s-4-1-5).
+Only security features, as described in [Section 4.1.2](frontend.md#s-4-1-2), may modify the perceived color slightly.
+Presence of security features SHALL NOT prevent the recognition of white as the principal card body color by a person with normal vision (corrected or uncorrected) at a working distance of 50&nbsp;cm to 200&nbsp;cm.

-- The card body structure SHALL consist of card material(s) that satisfy the card characteristics in [[ISO 7810]](../_Appendix/references.md#ref-ISO7810) and test methods in [[ANSI 322]](../_Appendix/references.md#ref-ANSI322).
+The card body structure SHALL consist of card materials that satisfy the card characteristics in [[ISO 7810]](../_Appendix/references.md#ref-ISO7810) and test methods in [[ANSI 322]](../_Appendix/references.md#ref-ANSI322).
 Although the [[ANSI 322]](../_Appendix/references.md#ref-ANSI322) test methods do not currently specify compliance requirements, the tests
 SHALL be used to evaluate card material durability and performance.
-These tests minimally SHALL include card flexure, static stress, plasticizer exposure, impact resistance, card structural integrity, surface abrasion, temperature and humidity-induced dye migration, ultraviolet light exposure, and a laundry test.
+These tests SHALL include card flexure, static stress, plasticizer exposure, impact resistance, card structural integrity, surface abrasion, temperature and humidity-induced dye migration, ultraviolet light exposure, and laundry test.
 Cards SHALL NOT malfunction or delaminate after hand cleaning with a mild soap and water mixture.

-- The card SHALL be subjected to sunlight exposure in accordance with Section 5.12 of [[ISO 10373]](../_Appendix/references.md#ref-ISO10373) or to ultraviolet and daylight fading exposure in accordance with [[ANSI 322]](../_Appendix/references.md#ref-ANSI322).
+The card SHALL be subjected to sunlight exposure in accordance with Section 5.12 of [[ISO 10373]](../_Appendix/references.md#ref-ISO10373) or to ultraviolet and daylight fading exposure in accordance with [[ANSI 322]](../_Appendix/references.md#ref-ANSI322).
 Sunlight exposure in accordance to [[ISO 10373]](../_Appendix/references.md#ref-ISO10373) SHALL be in the form of actual, concentrated, or artificial sunlight that appropriately reflect 2&thinsp;000&nbsp;hours of southwestern United States' sunlight.
 Concentrated sunlight exposure SHALL be performed in accordance with [[G90-98]](../_Appendix/references.md#ref-G90-98) and accelerated exposure in accordance with [[G155-2013]](../_Appendix/references.md#ref-G155-2013).
 The card SHALL be subjected to the
 [[ISO 10373]](../_Appendix/references.md#ref-ISO10373) dynamic bending test and SHALL have no visible cracks or failures after the [[ISO 10373]](../_Appendix/references.md#ref-ISO10373) or [[ANSI 322]](../_Appendix/references.md#ref-ANSI322) exposure.

-- There are methods by which proper card orientation can be indicated.
+There are methods by which proper card orientation can be indicated.
 [Section 4.1.4.3](frontend.md#s-4-1-4-3), for example, defines Zones 21F and 22F, where card orientation features MAY be applied.[^orientation] Note: If an agency determines that tactilely discernible markers for PIV Cards impose an undue burden, the agency SHALL implement policies and procedures to accommodate employees and contractors with disabilities in accordance with Sections 501 and 504 of the Rehabilitation Act.

-- The card SHALL be 27- to 33-mil thick (before lamination) in accordance with [[ISO 7810]](../_Appendix/references.md#ref-ISO7810).
+The card SHALL be 27&nbsp;mil to 33&nbsp;mil (0.69&nbsp;mm to 0.84&nbsp;mm) thick before lamination, in accordance with [[ISO 7810]](../_Appendix/references.md#ref-ISO7810).

-- The PIV Card SHALL NOT be embossed.
+The PIV Card SHALL NOT be embossed other than for security and accessibility features.

-- Decals SHALL NOT be adhered to the card.
+Decals SHALL NOT be adhered to the card.

-- Departments and agencies MAY choose to punch an opening in the card body to enable the card to be oriented by touch or to be worn on a lanyard.
+Departments and agencies MAY choose to punch an opening in the card body to enable the card to be oriented by touch or to be worn on a lanyard.
 Departments and agencies should ensure such alterations are closely coordinated with the card vendor and/or manufacturer to ensure the card material integrity and printing process are not adversely impacted.
-Departments and agencies SHOULD ensure that such alterations do not compromise card body durability requirements and characteristics;
+Departments and agencies SHOULD ensure such alterations do not

+- compromise card body durability requirements and characteristics;
-    invalidate card manufacturer warranties or other product claims;
+- invalidate card manufacturer warranties or other product claims;
-    alter or interfere with printed information, including the photograph; or damage or interfere with machine-readable technology, such as the embedded antenna.
+- alter or interfere with printed information, including the photograph; or
+- damage or interfere with machine-readable technology, such as the embedded antenna.

-- The card material SHALL withstand the effects of temperatures required by the application of a polyester laminate on one or both sides of the card by Commercial Off-The-Shelf (COTS) equipment.
+The card material SHALL withstand the effects of temperatures required by the application of a polyester laminate on one or both sides of the card by Commercial Off-The-Shelf (COTS) equipment.
 The thickness added due to a laminate layer SHALL NOT interfere with the smart card reader operation.
 The card material SHALL allow production of a flat card in accordance with [[ISO 7810]](../_Appendix/references.md#ref-ISO7810) after lamination of one or both sides of the card.

 The PIV Card MAY be subjected to additional testing.